 Here is what they had to say… The Clark Panel: “The right cerebral hemisphere is extensively lacerated.
 It is transected by a broad canal running generally in a posterior-anterior direction and to the right of the midline.
 Much of the roof of this canal is missing as are most of the overlying frontal and parietal gyri.
 In the central portion of its base can be seen a gray brown rectangular structure measuring approximately 13 x 20 mm.
 Its identity can not be established by the Panel”.
 The HSCA Forensic Pathology Panel: “On the right cerebral hemisphere is an anterior posterior cylindrical groove in which the brain substance is fragmented or absent.
 This groove extends from the back of the brain to the right frontal area of the brain and contains within the depths of its central portion a grey brown rectangular area.
 The majority of the panel considers this to be a blood vessel in the Sylvian fissure.”

-In the following chapters, I will follow his lead and try to make the evidence add up.
+In the chapters to follow, then, I will continue on this course and try to make the evidence add up.
 Hopefully, it won't be too much of a stretch.